Action Sports Cinematography: What Skating Teaches Us About Filming Sports

 • Individual expression within a team or environment

-When filming Detroit Pistons basketball, action sports techniques help us:
+When filming sports teams like the Detroit Pistons basketball, our action sports techniques help us:

 • Track fast breaks like skate lines